JussiFIN/VR_template/README.md

 # VR_template
  Simple template for Unity VR URP projects using XR Toolkit to quickly starting new VR projects.
-For now it only has head tracking, movement, and hand animations.

- This was made by using VRdev Valem's tutorials for reference.
+ Most of this was made by using VRdev Valem's tutorials for reference.
 Original tutorials: https://www.youtube.com/c/ValemTutorials